Self-Publishing on Amazon: Pros and Cons

 Ease of Use

 The most obvious advantage of using KDP is not having to go through the hassle of traditional publishing.
-There is no rejection from literary agents or publishing houses; there isn’t waiting for months to hear back from the publisher.
+There is no potential rejection from literary agents or publishing houses; you don’t have to worry about hearing back from a publisher, either.
 All you need is your manuscript, book cover, and an internet connection to get your book published.

 Creative Control

 Another perk of using KDP is having full control over the creative part of the process.
-You get to choose your book content, title, cover design, and even who this book is intended for.
+You get to adjust your book content, title, cover design, and even your target audience.
 There are no gatekeepers to influence or reject your vision for your book.
-And even though you might need to work with different stakeholders, such as editors and designers, you still have the final say over how you want the book to be.
+And even though you might need to work with editors and designers, you still have the final say over how you want the book to be.

 Quick Production

-Getting your book traditionally published is a long process that needs patience and time, but not everyone can afford that.
-KDP gives you a quick, shortcut to getting your book out to the masses.
-So instead of waiting for months before your book sees the light, the process of self-publishing on Amazon Kindle takes a few minutes, and then your book will appear in the Kindle store within about a day.
+Getting your book traditionally published is a long process that needs patience and time which not everyone necessarily has to spare.
+KDP gives you a quick solution to getting your book out to the masses.
+This means you don’t have to wait for months before your book reaches the market.
+The process of self-publishing on Amazon Kindle takes a few minutes; after that, your book will appear in the Kindle store within about 72 hours.

 Full Control over the Cost